jup-ag/space-station/guides/7-jlp/2-How-JLP-Works.md

 Fee distribution into the JLP token occurs at the start of every hour, in UTC time (e.g. `00:00 UTC`, `01:00 UTC`, `02:00 UTC` and so on).

-During this process, 75% of realized fees are systematically withdrawn from each custody account's ```assets.fees_reserves``` and deposited back into the pool, while the remaining 25% is sent to Jupiter as a protocol fee.
+During this process, 75% of realized fees are withdrawn from each custody account's ```assets.fees_reserves``` and deposited back into the pool, while the remaining 25% is sent to Jupiter as a protocol fee.

 :::tip
 Learn more about the on-chain accounts associated with JLP & Jupiter Perpetuals [here](../8-perpetual-exchange/3-onchain-accounts.md).